 Dysphagia is the most common presenting symptom, but odynophagia and retrosternal pain have also been reported[1,5].
-Other symptoms including low-grade fever, malaise, decrease in appetite and weight loss[4-6].
+Other symptoms including low-grade fever, malaise, decrease in appetite, and weight loss[4-6].
 In severe cases where a trachea-esophageal fistula has formed, complaints of choking on swallowing and aspiration pneumonia can be found[7].
 Thus, the non-specific presentation, combined with the rarity of the disease and limited evidence in the existing literature means that esophageal TB can be misdiagnosed (e.g., as esophageal cancer) and may lead to unnecessary interventions[6].

 However, the unique aspect of this case was how the lesion mimicked an esophageal carcinoma on imaging which posed a diagnostic predicament.
 Only a handful of cases of esophageal TB mimicking esophageal carcinoma have been reported[7-11].
 Interestingly, the natural course of esophageal TB leads to varying endoscopic and biopsy features.
 Most of the reported cases had one of the two types of lesions; either ulcers or an extrinsic bulge into the lumen.
 The presence of a hyperplastic lesion on histopathology, as seen in this patient, is also less commonly reported.
 Whereas the cases presenting with extrinsic bulge can be mistaken for sub-mucosal tumor; an ulcer or a hyperplastic lesion can be misdiagnosed as a carcinoma or lymphoma, which was also part of our differential diagnoses at one point.
 Other differentials include Crohn’s and Behcet’s disease.

-Endoscopic ultrasound (EUS) is an important modality for diagnosis which is especially useful in cases of extrinsic bulge lesions, as it helps identify the exact layer of the esophageal wall the lesion is located in.
-Similarly, in cases with submucosal bulge, EUS-guided fine needle aspiration (FNA) is preferred over normal endoscopic biopsy as it has a higher sensitivity because the biopsy of the lesion can be collected along with the adjacent lymph nodes as well[7].
+Endoscopic ultrasound (EUS) is an important modality for diagnosis, which is especially useful in cases of extrinsic bulge lesions, as it helps identify the exact layer of the esophageal wall the lesion is located in.
+Similarly, in cases with submucosal bulge, EUS-guided fine needle aspiration is preferred over normal endoscopic biopsy as it has a higher sensitivity because the biopsy of the lesion can be collected along with the adjacent lymph nodes as well[7].
 Histopathology report and TB-PCR remain investigations of choice in reaching the diagnosis of esophageal TB[12].
 However, the sensitivity of identifying typical caseating granulomas on histopathology of endoscopy samples is low, ranging from 25.0% to 60.8%.
 This is because of either low density of tuberculous granulomas in affected tissue or insufficient representation of the submucosal layer, main site of tuberculous granulomas, on endoscopic biopsies[13].
 Acid-fast bacillus staining of the biopsy sample is another option, but it has lower sensitivity[7].
 CT scan with contrast is also a useful tool, and particularly helps delineate lymph node involvement.

-Esophageal TB is primarily managed conservatively with a six months course of ATT in immunocompetent patients.
-In this regimen, rifampicin, isoniazid, ethambutol and pyrazinamide are given for the first two months, followed by rifampicin and isoniazid for another four months[2].
+Esophageal TB is primarily managed conservatively with a 6 mo course of ATT in immunocompetent patients.
+In this regimen, rifampicin, isoniazid, ethambutol, and pyrazinamide are given for the first 2 mo, followed by rifampicin and isoniazid for another 4 mo[2].
 Surgery is considered as an option in cases of complications, such as a bleeding aorto-esophageal fistula, stricture or trachea-esophageal fistula[1].
 These complications are very rare and can be effectively avoided with a complete course of ATT as in this patient.

 CONCLUSION

-In conclusion, esophageal TB is a rare disease which may mimic esophageal carcinoma on CT scan.
-Contrast enhanced CT scan, endoscopy followed by biopsy for histopathology and TB-PCR are important tools in identifying the disease process.
-A complete course on ATT is treatment of choice and usually prevents any further complications, and thus, the need of a surgery.
+In conclusion, esophageal TB is a rare disease that may mimic esophageal carcinoma on CT scan.
+Contrast enhanced CT scan, endoscopy followed by biopsy for histopathology, and TB-PCR are important tools for identifying the disease process.
+A complete course of ATT is the treatment of choice and usually prevents any further complications, and thus, the need for surgery.

 REFERENCES